 Industrial robots have been automating manufacturing across numerous industries for decades.
 While the most widely used and perhaps most recognized robot type is the articulated robot, there is another type that is making a name for itself in manufacturing and that is the gantry robot.

 The versatility of gantry robots makes them highly desirable to manufacturers.
 The are also a very cost effective automation option.
 While gantry robots are typically mounted overhead, they may also be configured to operate below workpieces, making them advantageous for those needing to work underneath parts.
 This is just one of the many benefits to robots with tracks.
 In addition, most gantry robot systems are quite large, but they can also be suitable for smaller, desktop size machines.
-They allow for higher payload capacities for their size and are easily adaptable.
-The axes of a Yaskawa Motoman HP20 can easily be changed or upgraded with little reconfiguration, making it ideal for those with frequently changing product lines.
+Gantry robots are very useful in both welding automation and robotic assembly They allow for higher payload capacities for their size and are easily adaptable.
+The six axis Motoman HP20 can easily be changed or upgraded with little reconfiguration, making it ideal for those with frequently changing product lines.
 In addition, they can be easily modified to meet special work environment conditions such as noise control or hazards.
 A FANUC M-710ic can handle damp or dirty workspaces with the right configuration and components.